chrischow/dataandstuff/_posts/.ipynb_checkpoints/2020-04-12-extract-defining-data-team-roles-checkpoint.md

 | Data Engineer              | In-depth data and data infrastructure management, and distributed computing            | Data analysis and prediction                                |
 | Data Scientist             | Data wrangling and analysis, algorithm design, and prediction                          | The roles played by Data Analysts and Data Engineers        |
 | Machine Learning Scientist  | Deep learning, developing production systems (possibly using distributed computing), and business reporting | Data management and simpler forms of analysis                                   |

 ## Some Interesting Facts

 #### There is a technical hierarchy among the roles.
 * The Data Analyst role was related to more simpler forms of analysis.
 * Only the ML Scientist role was strongly related to hardcore deep learning tools and skills.
 * The Data Scientist role fell somewhere between the Data Analyst and ML Scientist role: not deep learning, but not simple analysis.
-* Only Data Engineer role was strongly related to in-depth database-related skills.
+* Only the Data Engineer role was strongly related to in-depth database-related skills.
 * The job listings for the more technical roles (Data Engineer, Data Scientist, and ML Scientist) seem to be averse to Excel, whereas Excel is one of the top-rated tools of a Data Analyst.

 #### There was more noise for less technical positions.
 The top 10 skills by popularity did not always appear in the top 15 tools/skills identified from the logistic regression model, especially for the relatively less technical roles (Data Analyst and Data Scientists).
 It is possible that more fluff was added to beef up the job descriptions for those roles.